MaximeCulea/logger/README.md

 If you don't use Composer, you can manually copy `logger.php` into your `mu-plugins` folder.

-I **do not** recommend using this as a normal (non-mu) plugin.
+I do not recommend using this as a normal (non-mu) plugin.
 It makes it too easy to disable or remove the plugin.

-# Who ?
+# Who?

 Created by Maxime Culea.